 - The initial cooking time will depend somewhat on how thinly (or thickly) your peel is sliced, but also on the time of the season (i.e. early or late fruit).

 - A few cardamom pods (bruised with a mortar and pestle or rolling pin) make a nice alternative to the vanilla bean, but equally the marmalade is delicious simply fruit and sugar.

-- A funnel with a wide spout that fits neatly into jars (pictured below) is certainly not essential, but is inexpensive and well-worth having.
+- A funnel with a wide spout that fits neatly into jars, while certainly not essential, is inexpensive and well-worth having.

 Notes on 'setting point' -

 - There are a few ways to test setting point, including the crinkle or saucer test, and the flake test.
 I find the temperature test (using a candy thermometer) the most reliable, but I'll often double-check with the crinkle test.
 Place a small plate in the freezer before you begin boiling the fruit.
 To test, remove the pan from the heat, spoon a little marmalade onto the plate, and return it to the freezer for a minute or two.
 Push with your finger, if the marmalade wrinkles gently it will be soft set once cool.
 For a firmer set, the wrinkle should stay in place when you push the marmalade.